Saty-am02/tictactoe-vue/README.md

     npm run serve
     ```

-2. Open your browser and visit [http://localhost:8080](http://localhost:8080) to play the Tic-Tac-Toe game.

 ## Development

 - The project is built with Vue.js and Tailwind CSS.
 Explore the `src` directory for Vue components and styles.